 These are some basic terms you'll probably encounter as you build a model railroad.
-And of course, all of these properties "scale up" to real world applications as well.
+All of these properties "scale up" to real-world applications as well.

 01 of 07